saikou-app/saikou/README.md

 + Added support to send the download link to 1DM when longpressing on the source selector.

 # Note
-I am in no way familiar with Kotlin, so I cant gurantee, that everything works without problems.
+I am in no way familiar with Kotlin so I cant gurantee that everything works without problems.

 # **Saikou**
 <p align="center">